OpenSourceBrain/Cerebellum3DDemo/README.md

 # Cerebellum 3D Demo

-Only testing...

 ### This is NOT a realistic cerebellar cortex simulation!

 This repository is only used to test features of OSB & NeuroML and make some nice looking demos.

-**Do not assume any of the physiological/anatomical details here are correct**
+**Do not assume any of the physiological/anatomical details here are correct!**